YusukeAkamatsu0925/Semi-MVBGM/README.md

 The code for Semi-Supervised Multi-View Bayesian Generative Model (Semi-MVBGM)

 # cite
-Please cite our paper if you want to use this code in your work:
+Please cite the following papers if you want to use this code in your work.
 ```
 @article{akamatsu2020brain,
   title={Brain Decoding of Viewed Image Categories via Semi-Supervised Multi-View Bayesian Generative Model},